Ice Climbing: Yoho National Park

 Some of the finest ice in the Canadian Rocky Mountains can be found in Yoho National Park.
 A two hour drive west from Calgary leads you to bountiful waterfall and mixed climbing opportunities.
 Many established areas can be accessed easily throughout the park.
 The climbing here is often suitable for beginners, but also offers great challenges for those looking to put up new lines, or test seldom-repeated epics.
-Yoho National Park is lesser known when compared to neighboring Banff, Kootenay, and Jasper National Parks, but with jagged peaks and glaciers of equal size it is certainly no less spectacular.
+Yoho National Park is lesser known when compared to neighbouring Banff, Kootenay, and Jasper National Parks, but with jagged peaks and glaciers of equal size it is certainly no less spectacular.

 Nearly a thousand waterfalls exist throughout the Canadian Rockies front and back country.
 The long winter season in this region of Canada makes ice formation a guarantee each year.
 The popular ice routes in Yoho National Park offer some of the most consistently cold temperatures and best sun protection anywhere in the Rockies, making ice and mixed climbing possible from early November through late March.